-Greetings, young grasshopper! 😀
+Greetings, young grasshopper.
+Welcome to my review! 😀

 So, the Second Income Center has been thrown into your path and you’re wondering whether it really will make you financially free online or is gonna scam the pants off you the very second you join, right?